semantic-flow/sflo/documentation/mesh-resource.component.flow.inheritable-config.md

 Controls whether a knop *receives* inherited configuration.
 -   **Default**: `true`
--   **Effect**: When `false`, the knop ignores the inheritance chain and uses only its own operational config or system defaults.
+-   **Effect**: When `false`, the knop ignores the inheritance chain and uses only its own local config or system defaults.

 ### `inheritableConfigPropagationEnabled` (Parent's Perspective)